UniversallyRy/rnvisionsdreamsideas/README.md

 ## About

 A project that initially started as just a vision board, but expanded as my JavaScript knowledge grew.
-It now includes a dream journal and note taker/todo list combo.
+It now includes a dream journal section and note taker/todo list combo.

 ## Demo